didiersmith/steve/chapters/picture-the-operating-table.md

 An enormous port opened on the top of the doughnut, revealing a dark cavern into which the tether disappeared.

-"Guess I don't have much of a choice," Stacy conceded.
+"Guess we don't have much of a choice," Stacy conceded.

 The ship was reeled into the recess, and the universe disappeared.
 A few moments later, the craft stopped with a sudden _thud_.
 As the artificial gravity kicked in, the two monkeybots were thrown to the floor.